 Circular pasture-based dairy production.
 On the Solohead Research Farm in Ireland, Teagasc Livestock Systems are testing systems of pasture-based dairy production with minimal external inputs, and as much internal circularity

-Bakery by-products as feed ingredient for lactating cows may increase milk production and lower global warming potential.
+Bakery by-products as feed ingredient for lactating cows increases milk production and may lower global warming potential.
 An Italian case study shows promising results for adding bakery by-products as a

 Flying a mere 9 meters above the grasslands at Kapiti, ILRI’s Research Station and Wildlife Conservancy, a drone not only took pictures of the landscape and livestock inhabitants, but was also measuring methane emissions from herds of ruminants (camels, goats, cows and sheep that digest plant-based food in a specialized stomach, resulting in methane production as a by-product).
 This was the first time that a drone was used to measure emissions from livestock on the African continent.